amandakys/portfolio-private/content/blog/improbable/index.md

 #### DESIGNING THE CREATE DEPLOYMENT FLOW

-I was asked to propose a UI flow for creating a new deployment, a process current only possible using a command line tool.
+I was asked to propose a UI flow for creating a new deployment, a process currently only possible using a command line tool.
 This required investigation into this CLI process and what information a user was expected to provide when creating a deployment.

-With a list of required user inputs, I began to desing a UI wizard to guide users through the process.
+With a list of required user inputs, I began to design a UI wizard to guide users through the process.
 For certain stages, user inputs were more complex than just text and dropdowns.
-For example,
+For example, users needed to be able to select from a list of available snapshots and assemblies or upload their own zip files.
+The launch configuration was a JSON file that also needed to be uploaded, but users expressed strong interest in being able to modify and generate the file through the UI.

+As a result, a secondary task of building a JSON file generator UI was cut from the main task.
+This UI would be integrated into the Config step of the Create a Deployment wizard.

 ![create-modal.png](./create-modal.png)